Diamondbacks vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 1-2.
+- In four games as the underdog over the last 10 matchups, the Diamondbacks have a record of 2-2.

-- When it comes to the total, the Diamondbacks and their foes are 6-3-1 in their previous 10 contests.
+- When it comes to the total, the Diamondbacks and their foes are 6-3-1 in their last 10 contests.

-- The Diamondbacks' previous 10 matchups have not had a spread posted by bookmakers.
+- Bookmakers have not posted a spread in any of the Diamondbacks' past 10 matchups.
+Arizona games have finished above the point total three consecutive times, and the average total during this streak was 8.3 runs.

 Diamondbacks Betting Records & Stats